🎯

 For students aiming to build a solid foundation in management and fast-track their careers, Boston University’s MiM program offers both robust education and outstanding placement opportunities.

 MiM graduates entering the financial services sector find rewarding career opportunities in roles such as investment banking, consulting, and financial analysis.
-The average Boston University MIM Salary graduates in financial services ranges from $90,000 to $110,000 per year, depending on factors such as experience and location.
+The average Boston University MIM Salary for graduates in financial services ranges from $90,000 to $110,000 per year, depending on factors such as experience and location.

 MiM graduates in the technology sector often pursue roles in IT consulting, product management, or business analysis.
 They contribute to the development and implementation of technology solutions for businesses.
 The Boston University MIM Salary for graduates in the technology sector ranges from $85,000 to $105,000 per year, reflecting the high demand for their skills and expertise.